hdShang/arxiv-daily/docs/eess-SY/2025-08-13/papers/250809432v1-from-micro-to-macro-flow-modeling-characterizing-heterogeneity-of-mi.md

 ---
 layout: default
-title: From Micro to Macro Flow Modeling: Characterizing Heterogeneity of Mixed-Autonomy Traffic
+title: "From Micro to Macro Flow Modeling: Characterizing Heterogeneity of Mixed-Autonomy Traffic"
 ---

 # From Micro to Macro Flow Modeling: Characterizing Heterogeneity of Mixed-Autonomy Traffic